International ecommerce

 Elizabeth Pokorny, Head of Brand and Content, Weglot

-Translation-first strategies create lasting market benefits.
-They establish authentic brand presence while competitors struggle with obvious ecommerce localization gaps.
-This approach allows rapid scaling across multiple markets while maintaining consistent quality standards.
+AI-powered translation-first strategies create lasting market benefits.
+They establish authentic brand presence while competitors struggle with obvious localization gaps.
+Weglot’s custom AI Language Model, trained on your brand voice and past edits, keeps that quality consistent as you scale.

 International customers are far more likely to convert when they encounter familiar payment methods and clear pricing.
 Your checkout experience can make or break international sales, regardless of how well you’ve translated your product pages, so give this area the attention it deserves.